jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 \end{equation}
 $$

+This truncation is necessary since our end goal is to solve a problem on a computer, so we cannot infer an infinite amount of terms.
+However, it does not mean that our results won't be accurate, as truncations such that the largest $d$ is $1$ are common---they, in fact, formulate linear PCA/POD!

 Assuming that we have access to numerical data sufficiently describing $\tilde{\mathbf{y}}$ and $\mathbf{x}$, we can thus pose the following least--squares optimization problem to infer the values of $G_{i}(\mathbf{0};j)$ and $H_{i}(\mathbf{0};j,k)$ where $i\in \{ 1,2,\dots,N \}$ and $j,k\in\{1,2,\dots,n\}$:

 $$